Cruise Big Blue - Lake Tahoe Boat Tours

 Your boat, your route, your pace

 Sometimes you know exactly what you want.
 A specific cove you've heard about.
 A photography spot you've been researching.
 A place you remember from childhood.
-A proposal location.
-A fishing spot.
-A quiet beach where your family can swim.

 This is the "choose your own adventure" option.
 Tell us what you're hoping for, and we'll make it happen — or we'll offer suggestions based on current conditions and what's spectacular right now.